42Lines/wicket-source/readme.md

 See the [Wiki page](https://github.com/42Lines/wicket-source/wiki) for deeper details.

 1. Install the wicket-source jar into your project using maven or your preferred build tool.
-Add an `AttributeModifyingInstantiationListener` in your `WicketApplication` class with `addComponentInstantionListener`.
-Add an `AttributeModifyingComponentVisitor` to your base `Page` class for your application, and make it a visitor to the page during `onBeforeRender()`. `locationTagger.addClassNameVisitor(this);`
+Add an `AttributeModifyingInstantiationListener` in your `WicketApplication` class as a component instantiation listener.
+Add an `AttributeModifyingComponentVisitor` in your `WicketApplication` class as a post-onBeforeRender listener.

 Note that the syntax is slightly different depending on your wicket version.

      addComponentInstantiationListener(new AttributeModifyingInstantiationListener()); // wicket 1.4
+     addPostComponentOnBeforeRenderListener(new AttributeModifyingComponentVisitor()); // wicket 1.4
      // or
      getComponentInstantiationListeners().add(new AttributeModifyingInstantiationListener()); // wicket 1.5
+     getComponentPostOnBeforeRenderListeners().add(new AttributeModifyingComponentVisitor()); // wicket 1.5

 2. Get Firebug first if you don't have it; then install the Firefox extension by clicking on the .xpi file.